 SPUR originated in San Francisco in 1910 and launched a San Jose office in 2012.
 (Read more about our decision to expand to San Jose.)
 Our work spans eight program areas: Community Planning, Disaster Planning, Economic Development, Good Government, Housing, Regional Planning, Sustainable Development and Transportation.
 We are recognized as a leading civic planning organization and respected for our independent and holistic approach to urban issues.

-In its first 100 years, our organization went through several name changes, eventually becoming the San Francisco Planning and Urban Research Association.
+In our first 100 years, as our organization grew, it went through several name changes.
+Until 2013, we were the San Francisco Planning and Urban Research Association.
 Today, with locations in San Francisco and San Jose and a reach that extends across the Bay Area,

 we are known simply as SPUR.

 A Century of Civic Involvement

 Our organization began in 1910, when a group of San Francisco city leaders came together to improve the quality of housing after the 1906 earthquake and fire.
 Known then as the San Francisco Housing Association, the group wrote a hard-hitting report that resulted in the State Tenement House Act of 1911.
 SFHA advocated for public housing through the 1930s.
 In 1942 it merged with Telesis, a group of young planners and architects, and expanded its focus to take on regional growth planning, transportation and economic revitalization.

 Throughout the next half-century, the organization was at the forefront of the modern planning movement, leading efforts to create San Francisco’s first master plan, establish a professional planning department and fight for central city revitalization in the face of suburban population flight.
 Our organization has helped shape some of the most important planning issues in the region, from the Bay Area Rapid Transit system (BART) to the Golden Gate National Recreation Area, from San Francisco’s groundbreaking 1973 “transit first” policy to its 2012 affordable housing trust fund.